Do you think of healthcare as a right or a privilege?

-Health care systems and standards are different in almost every country around the world, and it’s often an issue we debate passionately.
-From the US health care debate, to the dismantling of the National Health System in the UK, to the availability of HIV treatment in Nigeria, we’ve all got opinions on how our health is being looked after.
+Healthcare systems and standards are different in almost every country around the world, and it’s often an issue we debate passionately.
+From Obamacare in the US, to the dismantling of the National Health System in the UK, to the availability of HIV treatment in Nigeria, we’ve all got opinions on how our health is being looked after.

 Today is Blog Action Day, and thousands of bloggers around the world (including us here at ONE) are using the day to talk about this year’s theme: human rights.